Time Off | BizRun

 On the flip side, you should also deliberately spell out how suspected abuse will be addressed.
 To spot abuse, you’ll want to keep records of how many days each employee has taken.
 While this may seem to conflict with one of the key benefits of offering the policy in the first place, tracking unlimited PTO has its own benefits.

 You’ll be able to spot trends that show you how well your policy is working.
 For example, are employees taking more time off than they did under your previous policy or as compared to national averages?
 Are any employees taking what seems to be an excessive amount of time off?
 And, if so, have you reached out to their managers to be sure they’re meeting their performance goals?

-Ultimately, an unlimited PTO policy can be mutually beneficial for both your company and your employees.
-The increased focus on employee performance alone could drive significant business improvement.
+Ultimately, an unlimited time off policy can be mutually beneficial for both your company and your employees.
+The increased focus on employee performance alone could drive significant business improvement, improve mental health and foster a company culture that attracts top talent.
 But the key to success lies in having clear expectations and clear limits so that everyone involved knows exactly what success looks like.